 Pro-active, Positive and Restorative Behavior Management

+The PHOENIX BEHAVIOR PROGRAM was created using the Positive Behavioral Interventions and Supports (PBIS) program, which is a proactive approach schools use to improve safety and encourage positive behavior.
+Instead of focusing on punishment, we emphasize prevention and teaching behavior expectations and skills to all students, therefore creating a learning environment that is safe and ensuring that members of the school community are valued.
 The best way to foster positive behavior is to be pro-active in creating a structure and environment that promote positive behavior.
 Behavior modification procedures employed should be educational in nature, designed to teach good behavior, rather than a reaction to inappropriate behavior.
 Behavior management should be applied in a fair and consistent manner.
 Students who demonstrate positive behaviors should be recognized and appreciated.

 If consequences can be avoided and instead be replaced by a teachable moment, that is the goal.
 Any consequences given should be well thought through, appropriate to the student’s age, and fitting for the situation.
 Consequences should be restorative in nature, such as making an apology or repairing damage done.
 Consequences should never embarrass or be mentally harmful to the child.
 Physical forms of punishment are never employed at ISNS.